Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about the 'incident management' practice is CORRECT?
+### Which statement about the Incident Management practice is CORRECT?

 - [x] It resolves the highest impact incidents first.
 - [ ] It maintains detailed procedures for diagnosing incidents.